Brody-R/SDEV-265/README.md

 ----------------------------------------------------------------------------------------------------

 <p>
-The first step to playing our game is to open the internet browser of your choosing and navigate to our GitHub page (if you're reading this, you're already there) where the game’s .zip file is located.
+The first step to playing our game is to open the internet browser of your choosing and navigate to our GitHub page (if you're reading this, you're already there) where the game’s .exe file is located.
 </p>

 <p>
-In the right margin, click on the latest release under the "Releases" tab and download the .zip file.
+In the "Exports" folder, download the blackjack.exe file.
 </p>

 ### *Launching the game*
 ----------------------------------------------------------------------------------------------------

 <p>
-Locate the downloaded .zip file and move it to a safe/desired location.
-You will then need to unpack the .zip to your desired location to find the .exe inside.
-Finally, you can then double click on the .exe file to launch the game!
+Locate the downloaded .exe file and move it to a safe/desired location.
+You can then double click on the .exe file to launch the game!
 </p>

 ## Main Menu